MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 let userRef = rootRef.child("users").child(user.uid)
 ```

-## Writing Data to a FIRDatabaseReference Location
+## Writing Data to a DatabaseReference Location

 We can write data to our database with `setValue` or `updateChildValues` methods.
-The `setValue` will write the data we give it at the specfied location.
+The `setValue` will write the data we give it at the specified location.

 One important note is that using `setValue` will overwrite any data already stored at the specified location, including any child nodes.

 The other method of writing data is using `updateChildValues`.
 The `updateChildValues` method will write data at at the specified location without overwrite other existing values or child nodes.

-One capability of the `updateChildValues` is the ability to simiultaneously write specific children at multiple locations.
+One capability of the `updateChildValues` is the ability to simultaneously write specific children at multiple locations.
 We'll explore this concept later, but keep it in the back of your head for now.

 Let's look at how we would implement `setValue`: